raphaelgatti/v2-ach-api-docs/source/includes/_webhookSubscriptions.md

 ### Acknowledgement and retries
 When your application receives a [webhook](#webhooks), it should respond with a HTTP 2xx status code to indicate successful receipt.
 If Dwolla receives a status code greater than a HTTP 400, or your application fails to respond within 20 seconds of the attempt, another attempt will be made.

 Dwolla will re-attempt delivery 8 times over the course of 72 hours according the backoff schedule below.
-If a webhook was successfully received but you would like the information again, you can call [retrieve webhook by ID](#get-webhook-by-id).
+If a webhook was successfully received but you would like the information again, you can call [retrieve a webhook by its Id](#retrieve-a-webhook).

 | Retry number | Interval (relative to last retry) | Interval (relative to original attempt) |
 |:------------:|:---------------------------------:|:---------------------------------------:|